 What form(s) does this medication come in?

-5 mg (for once-a-day use) Each yellow-coloured, almond-shaped, biconvex, film-coated tablet, debossed with "13" on one side and other side plain, contains 5 mg of tadalafil.
+5 mg (for once-a-day use) Each yellow, almond-shaped, biconvex, film-coated tablet, debossed with "13" on one side and other side plain, contains 5 mg of tadalafil.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, sodium lauryl sulphate, hydroxyl propyl cellulose, polysorbate 80, magnesium stearate, hypromellose, lactose monohydrate, titanium dioxide, triacetin, talc, and iron oxide yellow.

-10 mg (for "on-demand" dosing) Each yellow-coloured, almond-shaped, biconvex, film-coated tablet, debossed with "12" on one side and other side plain, contains 10 mg of tadalafil.
+10 mg (for "on-demand" dosing) Each yellow, almond-shaped, biconvex, film-coated tablet, debossed with "12" on one side and other side plain, contains 10 mg of tadalafil.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, sodium lauryl sulphate, hydroxyl propyl cellulose, polysorbate 80, magnesium stearate, hypromellose, lactose monohydrate, titanium dioxide, triacetin, talc, iron oxide black, and iron oxide yellow.

-20 mg (for "on-demand" dosing) Each yellow-coloured, almond-shaped, biconvex, film-coated tablet, debossed with "11" on one side and other side plain, contains 20 mg of tadalafil.
+20 mg (for "on-demand" dosing) Each yellow, almond-shaped, biconvex, film-coated tablet, debossed with "11" on one side and other side plain, contains 20 mg of tadalafil.
 Nonmedicinal ingredients: anhydrous lactose, croscarmellose sodium, sodium lauryl sulphate, hydroxyl propyl cellulose, polysorbate 80, magnesium stearate, hypromellose, lactose monohydrate, titanium dioxide, triacetin, talc, and iron oxide yellow.

 How should I use this medication?